 Acquire the Education and Training

-Obviously, the first step toward becoming a certified nurse assistant is to acquire the relevant education and training in order to qualify for the certification exam.
+The first step toward becoming a certified nurse assistant is to acquire the relevant education and training to qualify for the certification exam.
 Said education and training are mandated by federal and state laws for aspiring nursing aides, both of which are provided for in accredited community colleges, technical-vocational schools, and online sites.
 Many healthcare establishments also offer specialized coursework for their employees aspiring to be certified nursing aides and who are then subsequently employed in said capacity.

 The main requirements for most schools and sites for individuals aspiring to be part of their programs include but are not limited to:

 • Possess at least a high school diploma or its equivalent